GunnLogan/volumental/README.md

 The project should follow Volumental's design guidelines and look and feel like a part of their webpage.
 However, feel free to experiment and make the best possible page to show of their collaboration with your customer.

 ### Volumental’s customers
 Each group will be working on 1 customer page.
 You'll find **all relevant assets** for your customer in the repository.
+Make sure to edit photos to be in a good format and size.

 ### Volumental Design guidelines